-Just a little more than two-and-a-half years after anti-government street protests brought the centre of Bangkok to a stop for 64 days ahead of a bloody military crackdown, Bangkokians are again living under the Thailand Internal Security Act, highlighting a government rattled by the first major anti-government rally since taking office .
+Just a little more than two-and-a-half years after anti-government street protests brought the centre of Bangkok to a stop for 64 days ahead of a bloody military crackdown, Bangkokians are again living under the Thailand Internal Security Act (ISA), highlighting a government rattled by the first major anti-government rally since taking office .

 The government of Prime Minister Yingluck Shinawatra, elected with the direct support of the same 2010 red-shirt protesters who shut down Bangkok in 2010, yesterday enacted the Thailand Internal Security Act for three Bangkok districts ahead of a planned anti-government rally this weekend by the ultra-right wing Pitak Siam (Protecting Siam) group.

-The Thailand Internal Security Act (ISA) allows the country’s top security agency, the Internal Security Operations Command (ISOC) to impose curfews, restrict the movement of protesters, search buildings, establish checkpoints, and censor the media.
+The Thailand Internal Security Act allows the country’s top security agency, the Internal Security Operations Command (ISOC) to impose curfews, restrict the movement of protesters, search buildings, establish checkpoints, and censor the media.

 The decision by a government borne from a movement that espoused the values of freedom, the abolishment of censorship and improved human rights to introduce the Thailand Internal Security Act brought immediate criticism from former prime minister Abhisit Vejjajiva, who accused the government of portraying the anti-government rally as frightening and full of violence.

-Mr Abhisit, who dictated the government’s response to the 2010 red-shirt protests that left more than 90 people dead and hundreds more wounded said the people have a right to demonstrate in a democracy and the government should facilitate it.
+Mr Vejjajiva, who dictated the government’s response to the 2010 red-shirt protests that left more than 90 people dead and hundreds more wounded said the people have a right to demonstrate in a democracy and the government should facilitate it.

-However, in 2010 ahead of a “million man march” by the then anti-government red-shirts, Mr Abhisit invoked the Thailand Internal Security Act for all of Bangkok and parts of neighbouring provinces in a failed attempt to prevent protesters reaching the capital.
+However, in 2010 ahead of a “million man march” by the then anti-government red-shirts, Mr Vejjajiva invoked the Thailand Internal Security Act for all of Bangkok and parts of neighbouring provinces in a failed attempt to prevent protesters reaching the capital.

-While Thailand’s National Security Council has said it expects about 40,000 protesters to join the rally, Bangkok police originally said up to 100,000 protesters may mobilise, but have since revised this to 50,000.
+While Thailand’s National Security Council (NSC) has said it expects about 40,000 protesters to join the rally, Bangkok police originally said up to 100,000 protesters may mobilise, but have since revised this to 50,000.